cnorick/nathanorick.com/_posts/you-need-a-blog/2022-01-27-you-need-a-blog.md

 a technical document to describe your idea for an architectural design, and probably most commonly, you may describe the code changes you're proposing in a pull request.

-To get your ideas across clearly, all of these writing mediums require you to be a good writer.
+To get your ideas across clearly, all of these mediums require you to be a good writer.
 Regardless of what form your technical writing takes, it is an important skill to have as remote work continues to grow in popularity.

 **Blogging is one of the easiest ways to put in your 10,000 hours to achieve mastery**.